-We assisted a client to redesign their incident response documentation for the region, focusing on highly usable documents that can be effectively used in a crisis.
+We assisted a major Japanese corporation to redesign their incident response documentation for the region, focusing on highly usable documents that can be effectively used in a crisis.

 We reviewed the physical security of one of the most prominent commercial buildings in Jakarta, guiding the client on practical and cost effective measures to mitigate the risk from terrorism.

 After the Easter Day terrorist attacks in Sri Lanka, we reviewed a client's footprint in Colombo and guided them on their plans to re-establish operations in the country.